Borough Hall/Court Street station: Station layout

 Metrically accurate station map showing tracks, platforms, mezzanines, stairs, elevators, escalators, exits, ticket machines, gates, benches, and trashcans.

 The complex is composed of three stations that are all connected within a single fare control area.
 The IRT Eastern Parkway Line station has two tracks and two side platforms and runs east–west under Joralemon Street.
 The IRT Broadway–Seventh Avenue Line station has two tracks and two side platforms that are stacked above each other, and it runs roughly northwest to southeast under Cadman Plaza and Borough Hall.
 The BMT Fourth Avenue Line station has two tracks and one island platform running east–west under Montague Street.
-Both Broadway–Seventh Avenue Line platforms are fully accessible under the Americans with Disabilities Act of 1990 (ADA).
-The northbound Eastern Parkway Line platform is ADA-accessible via the passageway connecting with the northbound Broadway–Seventh Avenue Line platform.
-However, the southbound Eastern Parkway Line platform and the Fourth Avenue Line platform are not ADA-accessible.
-Accessibility for the southbound Eastern Parkway Line platform was proposed in February 2019 as part of the MTA's "Fast Forward" program.
+The Broadway–Seventh Avenue Line platforms and Eastern Parkway Line platforms are fully accessible under the Americans with Disabilities Act of 1990 (ADA), with an ADA-accessible passageway connecting the northbound Eastern Parkway Line platform the northbound Broadway–Seventh Avenue Line platform.
+However, the Fourth Avenue Line platform is not ADA-accessible.

 At the mezzanine level are three overpasses above the center of the Eastern Parkway Line platforms.
 The outer two overpasses have two fare control areas, one each on the north and south sides.
 The middle overpass is a passageway connecting the unpaid areas on the north and south sides, and has no access to the platforms.
 The central mezzanine has two bronze plaques commemorating the subway's arrival in Brooklyn: a plaque to the PSC on the west and a plaque celebrating the station's opening on the east.
 These plaques, measuring 6 by 2 ft, were designed by Partridge and originally placed on the southbound platform.
 The plaques are installed within mosaic tablets with swag and floral designs.
 A fourth overpass is at the extreme west end of the Eastern Parkway Line platforms.
 The eastern end of the northbound Eastern Parkway Line platform has a passageway leading to the southern end of the northbound Broadway–Seventh Avenue Line platform.
+This passageway is decorated with a mosaic mural by Ruby Onyinyechi Amanze, May Your Road Be Light and Fun.
+This artwork covers 110 ft of the wall's length and includes motifs from Amanze's other artwork, such as an alien and a leopard–human hybrid.

 At the northern end of the Broadway–Seventh Avenue Line station is another mezzanine above the upper platform level, leading to exits on Court Street as well as to the Fourth Avenue Line platform.
 An escalator leads from the lower platform level to the mezzanine.
 The unpaid areas are on the southeastern side of this mezzanine.